frc7308/robot2018-rewritten/README.md

 # robot2018-rewritten

-Our 2018 Robot code rewritten in Java using better practices and implementation.
+Our 2018 Robot code rewritten in Java using better practices and implementation, with some added features here and there.

 ## Code Features

 ### Finished:

+- Complete re-write of old code
-- Custom Control Loops
+- Custom control loop system
-- Auto Powercube Pickup
+- Switch to curvurature drive
+- PID on the lift
-- Curvurature Drive
+- Command-based auto
+- Middle auto routines

 ### In the works:

-- PID on all Subsystems
+- Comments on everything
-- Motion Profiling
-- 2+ Cube Auto
-- Localization